pytask-dev/pytask/docs/source/tutorials/configuration.md

 1. Find the common base directory of all paths passed to pytask (default to the current working directory).
-2. Starting from this directory, look at all parent directories, and return the file if it is found.
+2. Starting from this directory, look at all parent directories, and return the file if it exists.
-3. If a directory contains a `.git` directory/file, a `.hg` directory or a valid configuration file with the right section stop searching.
+3. If a directory contains a `.git` directory/file, a `.hg` directory, or a valid configuration file with the right section, stop searching.

 ## The options